junioroen51/Queuing-System/README.md

 # Queuing-System

-This is not will organized... but you can see the code..
+//This is not will organized... but you can see the code..

-PM for the complete source code..